pylandtemp/pylandtemp/README.md

 ## How to start using pylandtemp
-The notebooks [here]() are a good place to start.
+The notebooks [here](https://github.com/pylandtemp/pylandtemp/tree/master/tutorials) are a good place to start.

-## How to contribute to pylandtemp?
+## How to contribute to pylandtemp

-All kinds of contributions are welcome.
-Development of enhancements, bug fixes, documentation, tutorial notebooks, new methods, new data, etc....
+All kinds of contributions are welcome --- development of enhancements, bug fixes, documentation, tutorial notebooks, new methods, new data, etc....

 A guide to get you started with contributing to pylandtemp is available [here]().